psiphp/content-type-bundle/docs/index.rst

 Extending
 ---------

-The bundle allows you to easily register new fields, views and mappings with tagged services.
+The bundle allows you to easily register new fields, views and storage_types with tagged services.

 Fields